A policy on allowable business expenses.

 This policy specifically applies to all RMIT employees, contractors and others incurring expenses on behalf of RMIT, including students, associations and affiliates.

 RMIT travellers who are eligible for a per diem are not eligible to claim reimbursement for business related travel expenses under this policy

 3.1.
 As a starting point, RMIT will reimburse expenses which are:

 a) necessary to perform a valid business purpose fulfilling the operations of the University

 b) reasonable in that the expense is not extreme or excessive, and reflects a prudent decision to incur the expense

 c) appropriate in that the expense is suitable and fitting in the context of the valid business purpose

-d) allowable according to the terms of any law, regulation, standard, sponsored contract, or University Policy, including the Delegated Authorities Policy.
+d) allowable according to the terms of any law, regulation, standard, sponsored contract, or University policy, including the Delegations of Authority.

 a) support claims